x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/manage-outlook-for-ios-and-android.md

 - Instructions for your end-users to enroll a device in Basic Mobility and Security: [Enroll your mobile device using Basic Mobility and Security](https://support.microsoft.com/office/c8ac722d-dcaf-4135-8345-3e6327f5d3c5)

-### Using Third-Party Mobile Device Management Solutions
+### Using Third-Party Unified Endpoint Management Solutions

-Third-party mobile device management providers can deploy the Outlook for iOS and Android the same way they would deploy any iOS or Android app, using their existing tools.
+Third-party unified endpoint management providers can deploy the Outlook for iOS and Android the same way they would deploy any iOS or Android app, using their existing tools.
 They can also apply device management controls like device PIN, device encryption, device wipe, and more, all of which are important for a secure email experience, but are also completely independent of Outlook for iOS and Android.

 Third-party providers can also deploy certain app configuration settings, like account setup, organization allowed accounts mode, and general app configuration settings, to Outlook for iOS and Android; for more information, please see [Deploying Outlook for iOS and Android app configuration settings](https://docs.microsoft.com/exchange/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune).